Skip to main content

 Allowable rental expenses

-You allowable rental expenses are those you've spent to earn rental income.
+Your allowable rental expenses are those you've spent to earn rental income.

-Under the actual cost method you can deduct your allowable rental expenses from your gross rental income.
+Under the actual cost method, you can deduct your allowable rental expenses from your gross rental income.
 Not all expenses are deductible.
 They can be:

 • fully deductible from your rental income if you've spent them for income-earning use